 Our two nurseries in Angel & Paddington (and our sister nursery in Tufnell Park):

-- Are open from 8am to 6pm
+- Open from 8am to 6pm

-- Have many highly qualified members of staff
+- Many highly qualified members of staff

 For more information on each individual nursery, please click on the following links: